-Police Abuse Of Power
+Police Abuse of Power

-Around the world, in many places, police not only fail to protect vulnerable people from violence, but they are perpetuating the cycle of brutality and violence themselves.
+Around the world, in many places, police not only fail to protect vulnerable people from violence, but are perpetuating the cycle of brutality and violence themselves.

 In 2016, an IJM lawyer was killed by police.